Cray-HPE/docs-csm/upgrade/1.5.1/index.md

    * Fixed an issue where BOS operators would output errors when all nodes exceed retry limit
    * Fixed an issue where cray-upload-recovery-images fails to upload recovery firmware
    * Fixed an issue where "cm health report slingshot refresh" cmd was giving a traceback error
+   * Updated docs for IUF to include rolling reboots after upgrading HSN NIC firmware
+   * Updated docs to provide instructions for creating a new Nexus repo and adding rpms
+   * Updated docs for CAPMC to warn about URL character limits
+   * Fixed an issue where BOS v2 requests for too many nodes from PCS exceeding the URL character limit
+   * Updated docs script nexus_export_and_restore to add better checks for determining existence of nexus-bak PVC or nexus-backup job
+   * Updated docs for fix_failed_to_start_etcd_on_master to better specify how to add a process
+   * Fixed an issue with IUF where process-media/pre-install-check dislikes PDF file
+   * Fixed an issue where backup_smd_postgres.sh script is not executable

 ## Steps